NICTA/scoobi/README.md

   val x: Either[Int, Option[Long]] = ...
 ```

-Notice that in all these cases, the `DList` ojbect is paramertised by a *standard* Scala type
+Notice that in all these cases, the `DList` object is parameterized by a *standard* Scala type
 and not some wrapper type.
 This is really convenient.
 It means, for example, that the use of
 a higher-order function like `map` can directly call any of the methods associated with those types.
 In contrast, programming MapReduce jobs directly using Hadoop's API requires that all types implement the
 [`Writable`](http://hadoop.apache.org/common/docs/current/api/org/apache/hadoop/io/Writable.html)
 interface, resulting in the use of wrapper types such as `IntWritable` rather than just `int`.
-Of course the reason for this is that `Writable` specifies methods for serialisation and
+Of course the reason for this is that `Writable` specifies methods for serialization and
-deserialisation of data within the Hadoop framework.
+deserialization of data within the Hadoop framework.
 However, given that `DList` objects eventually
-result in code that is executed by the Hadoop framework, how is serialisation and deserialisation
+result in code that is executed by the Hadoop framework, how is serialization and deserialization
 specified?

-Scoobi requires that the type parameterising a `DList` object has an implementation of the
+Scoobi requires that the type parameterizing a `DList` object has an implementation of the
 [`WireFormat`](http://nicta.github.com/scoobi/master/index.html#com.nicta.scoobi.WireFormat) type class
 (Scala [context bound](http://stackoverflow.com/questions/2982276/what-is-a-context-bound-in-scala)).
-Thus, the `DList` class is actually specifed as:
+Thus, the `DList` class is actually specified as:

 ```scala
   class DList[A : WireFormat] { ... }
 ```

-If the compiler can not find a `WireFormat` implemenation for the type parameterising a specific
+If the compiler can not find a `WireFormat` implementation for the type parameterizing a specific
 `DList` object, that code will not compile.
-Implementations of `WireFormat` specify serialisation
+Implementations of `WireFormat` specify serialization
-and deserialisation in their `toWire` and `fromWire` methods, which end up finding their way into
+and deserialization in their `toWire` and `fromWire` methods, which end up finding their way into
 `Writable`'s `write` and `readFields` methods.

 To make life easy, the